 IIT Madras to host Asia’s first global Hyperloop competition

-In a bid to help revolutionise transportation across the world, including in India, IIT Madras on Monday said it will host Asia’s first Global Hyperloop Competition (GHC) 2025 from February 21-25.
+In a bid to help revolutionise transportation across the world, including in India, IIT Madras said it will host Asia’s first Global Hyperloop Competition (GHC) 2025 from February 21-25.

-Chennai : In a bid to help revolutionise transportation across the world, including in India, IIT Madras on Monday said it will host Asia’s first Global Hyperloop Competition (GHC) 2025 from February 21-25.
+Chennai: In a bid to help revolutionise transportation across the world, including in India, IIT Madras said it will host Asia’s first Global Hyperloop Competition (GHC) 2025 from February 21-25.

 The competition will take place at IIT Madras’ state-of-the-art Hyperloop test facility – a 450-metre test track at Thaiyur on the southern suburb of Chennai.